MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-hybrid-cloud.md

 By properly configuring DNS for cross-cloud applications, users can access the global Azure and Azure Stack instances of your web app.
 The DNS configuration for this tutorial also lets Azure Traffic Manager route traffic when the load increases or decreases.

-This tutorial uses Azure DNS to manage the DNS.
-(App Service domains won't work.)
+This tutorial uses Azure DNS to manage the DNS because App Service domains won't work.

 ### Create subdomains

 Because Traffic Manager relies on DNS CNAMEs, a subdomain is needed to properly route traffic to endpoints.
-For more information about DNS records and domain mapping, see [map domains with Traffic Manager](https://docs.microsoft.com/azure/app-service/web-sites-traffic-manager-custom-domain-name)
+For more information about DNS records and domain mapping, see [map domains with Traffic Manager](https://docs.microsoft.com/azure/app-service/web-sites-traffic-manager-custom-domain-name).

-For the Azure endpoint you'll create a subdomain that users can use to access your web app.
+For the Azure endpoint, you'll create a subdomain that users can use to access your web app.
 For this tutorial, can use **app.northwind.com**, but you should customize this value based on your own domain.

 You'll also need to create a subdomain with an A record for the Azure Stack endpoint.
 You can use **azurestack.northwind.com**.